nos/create-nos-dapp/packages/angular/README.md

 Change `README.md` and `package.json` to fit your project needs.
 Delete `LICENSE` if not applicable.

+## Lint
+Use `npm run lint` to run the lint tool.

 ## Testing
 Use `npm test` or `npm run test` to run the Karma tests.
 The `test` command is reserved for CI builds.
 Use `npm run e2e` to run the e2e tests.

 ## Build
 Use `npm run build` to build the project.
-Use `npm run prod-build` for a production build.
+Use `npm run build:prod` for a production build.
 The build artifacts will be stored in the `dist` directory.

 ## Document structure
 ```